ajitesh123/April-Fool-Prank-App/README.md

 Application link - https://bit.ly/2Jn9ra1

 ## Motivation
-The idea of was simple to create an application were put info to get H1B lottery result, which was supposed to be out by 31st March.
+The idea of this app was to create an application were users put info to get H1B lottery result, which was supposed to be out by 31st March.
+Ofcourse, it's not a public information, so the app just gives you funny message once you entered your information.
 I liked the app because it took me just an hour to deploy this application.

 ## Getting Started
 To follow the procedures in this guide, please have following installed: